tangophi/MPU6050_ESP8266_MQTT/README.md

 Update the 'mqtt_server' to the IP of the computer running the MQTT broker.
 More details of MQTT broker in the next section.
 In case there is more than one circuit in your environment, update the 'DEVICE_NAME', 'mqtt_topic_csv' and 'mqtt_topic_json' to be unique for each circuit.

+The sketch sends the same data on two different MQTT topics.
+In the first topic (/mpu6050_1/csv), it is sent as a CSV (comma separated values) string.
+In the second topic (/mpu6050_1/json), it is sent as a JSON string.

 Upload the sketch to the nodeMCU module.
 Once the sketch is uploaded, the nodeMCU will start reading vibration data from the MPU6050 sensor and start sending MQTT messages.

 ## MQTT broker